Autoimmune thyroid disorders are the most common cause of thyroid dysfunction but often go undiagnosed due to inadequate testing.

 - Reverse T3 (RT3).

-In addition, make sure your doctor orders a thyroid ultrasound to check for any abnormalities within the gland.
+In addition, make sure your healthcare practitioner may recommend getting a thyroid ultrasound done to check for any abnormalities within your thyroid and neck region.

 Finding It Hard To Get Tested?